tonyxiahua/go-mc/README.md

 ## Getting start
 After you install golang:
+If you are in Windows OS.
+You need to enable this:
+`go env -w GO111MODULE=on`
 To get latest version: `go get github.com/Tnze/go-mc@master`
 To get old versions (eg. 1.14.3): `go get github.com/Tnze/go-mc@v1.14.3`